Fingerprint Scanning and Comparison

 FPScan

-The FPScan method starts the manual scanning of the finger(s).
-In scope of the current method you can define only the finger(s) to be scanned, other parameters are taken from the Test Application.
+The FPScan method starts the manual scanning of the fingers.
+This method lets you define only which fingers to scan.
+Other parameters come from the Test Application settings.

 Parameters